 Oh sure, we’ve written about how stupid CASL (Canada’s Anti-Spam Law) is around here many times.
 Basically because it’s stupid.
 But we’ve always focused on the actual spam parts of the law.
 However coming very soon, another part of the law is going to come into effect.
 And finally, last week the CRTC provided some guidelines on the subject.
 So we better take a look at this business about installing computer programs.
 Is it as stupid as the spam parts?
 We’ll see!
+Maybe you would like to consider computer repairs after reading this article then you may want to consider Steve’s computer repair service, it is always important to make sure that you do have a working healthy computer when installing computer programs to make sure that you do not get any viruses.

 So a little background here.
 First, we must remember that CASL is the “unofficial” title of the law.
 The actual title doesn’t even mention spam.
 Here, read this if you can: